Maxattax97/lastfm-love-aggregator/README.md

 ./node_modules/youtube-dl/bin/youtube-dl -U
 ```

+## YouTube Throttling

+Classic youtube-dl is subject to throttling by YouTube.
+I subbed out the binary in the node module with [yt-dlp](https://github.com/yt-dlp/yt-dlp) and it seemed to perform much better.

 # Known bugs

-- Strip `:/?"`... are there more characters?
+- Strip `<>:"/\|?*`... are there more characters?